spack/spack/lib/spack/docs/getting_started.rst

 ``patch``, ``environment-modules``.

-As long as the user's environment is set up to successfully run these programs from outside of Spack, they should work inside of Spack as well.
+As long as the user's environment is set up to successfully run these programs from outside of Spack, they should work inside Spack as well.
 They can generally be activated as in the ``curl`` example above;
 or some systems might already have an appropriate hand-built environment module that may be loaded.
 Either way works.

-If you find that you are missing some of these programs, ``spack`` can build some of them for you with ``spack bootstrap``.
+If you are missing some of these programs, ``spack`` can build some of them for you with ``spack bootstrap``.
 Currently supported programs are ``environment-modules``.

 A few notes on specific programs in this list:

 """"""""""""""""""""""""""
-cURL, git, Mercurial, etc.
+cURL, Git, Mercurial, etc.
 """"""""""""""""""""""""""

 Spack depends on cURL to download tarballs, the format that most